Home - Wittgenstein's Logic of Language | Bibliography and abbreviations | Site Map | Site Search

 How often had he dared to walk out to God's grace without an umbrella open?
 (Marshall, A Thread of Scarlet (1959), xxx, 1)

-As the Catholic Church uses the word 'faith' it means primarily the body of doctrine the Church believes has been revealed by God.
+As the Catholic Church uses the word 'faith' it means primarily the doctrine the Church believes has been revealed by God.
 But that is not all it means by that word.
-For faith in God is what dares to trust in God alone rather than in oneself.
-"Our Lord didn't like dying on the cross" (Marshall, The Bishop (1970), i), and without the kind of faith that is trust, he could not have gone to his crucifixion with the words "Thy will not mine be done."
+For having faith in God is daring to trust in God alone rather than in oneself.
+"Our Lord didn't like being crucified.
+People tend to forget that" (Marshall, The Bishop (1970), i), and without the kind of faith that is trust, could he have gone to the cross with the words "Thy will not mine be done"?

 Theology is speculation about what no one knows.
-Divine theology is "faith seeking understanding" and as like as not finding only misunderstanding instead.
+Divine theology is "faith seeking understanding", and as like as not finding misunderstanding.

 Metaphysics in contrast to Natural Science

 The eternal questions without answers are not, and could never be, questions for natural science to answer.
-The clue to why is given by the definition of the word 'faith', namely that faith is ("confident") belief that what is visible has its origin in what is not visible [Hebrews 11.1,3] -- or in other words, that what is perceptible to the senses has its origins in what is (essentially) not perceptible to the senses.
+The reason why is given by the biblical definition of the word 'faith', namely that 'faith is confident belief that what is visible has its origin in what is not visible' [Hebrews 11.1,3] -- or in other words, that what is perceptible to the senses has its origins in what is (essentially) not perceptible to the senses.

-But the limit of natural science is the empirical -- i.e. its limit is what is (at least in principle) perceptible to the senses.
-And the answers to the eternal questions lie beyond that limit, a "beyond" that natural science does not recognize as even possibly existing -- because that recognition would negate the first principle of the whole scientific project that reality, even ultimate reality, can be discovered by studying what is in principle perceptible to the senses; the project of natural science is to assign to natural phenomena natural causes (what is essentially imperceptible is, if it exists, "supernatural").
+The limit of natural science is the empirical -- i.e. its limit is what is (at least in principle) perceptible to the senses.
+And the answers to the eternal questions lie outside that limit, a "outside" that natural science does not recognize as even possibly existing -- because that recognition would negate the first principle of the scientific project, namely that reality, even ultimate reality, can be discovered by studying what is perceptible to the senses; the project of natural science is to assign to natural phenomena natural causes (What is essentially imperceptible is, if it exists, "supernatural").

-Was Thales' way a natural scientist's way of looking at things rather than what we now call a philosopher's way?
-If Socrates were to look at the world sub specie aeterni, what would he be looking for?
-The only example I can think of is death, as above; are there no others, e.g. "Why is there anything rather than nothing?"
-Not that Socrates asked that question, but would Plato have asked it? and how would he have responded if asked?
-He did use the concept 'the world as a limited whole' [TLP 6.44-6.45], which is the Sophist's "all things" or "everything" [233e-234a].
+So I don't think that Thales' way was the natural scientist's way of looking at things; Thales was a metaphysical philosopher.
+Question: if Socrates were to look at the world sub specie aeterni, what would he be looking for?
+The only example I can think of is death (although the pursuit of philosophical wisdom and moral nobility is itself seeing our existence from that point of view).
+How would Plato have responded to the question "Why is there anything rather than nothing?"
+He did use the concept 'the world as a limited whole' [TLP 6.44-6.45], which is Sophist 233e-234a's "all things" or "everything".
+For if it is logically possible for it to exist, it is also logically possible for it not to exist.

 "How many things I can do without!"

 Albert Schweitzer thought that Socrates' ethics or measure of good was "rational pleasure" (Civilization and Ethics (2nd ed., 1929), p.
 33).
-Well, first, that is not true; it was, rather, "rational moral virtue".
-And second, the word 'pleasure' might mean most anything (it does not even need 'pain' as its antithesis, because it also contrasts with e.g. 'numbness'), and even in Xenophon it is awareness that one is "growing daily in goodness" that is the highest "pleasure" (Memorabilia i, 6, 1-9), which isn't what we usually have in mind when we use the word 'pleasure'.
+Well, first, that is only half true; it was, rather, "rational moral virtue".
+But second, the word 'pleasure' might mean most anything (it does not even require the word 'pain' as its antithesis, because it also contrasts with e.g. 'indifference' and 'numbness'), and even in Xenophon awareness that one is "growing daily in goodness" is the highest "pleasure" (Memorabilia i, 6, 1-9), which isn't what we usually have in mind when we use the word 'pleasure'.

-Socrates' question was (in dialectic form): what is the good for man?
-Is it not life in accordance with the specific excellence ("virtue") that is proper and unique to man's nature?
-And what is that excellence?
-Is it enjoying pleasure and avoiding pain?
-But even if it were that (although it seems that animals live such lives except when instinct interferes), even then wisdom would be needed -- i.e. distinguishing what you know from what you don't know, and not imagining that you know what you don't know -- if man were to maximize pleasure and minimize pain.
-(This is discussed in Plato's Protagoras.)
-"Is knowledge of pleasure and pain what virtue is (for many say that pleasure is the only good for man and pain the only evil)?"
-Well, but unlike the animals, for man there is not only natural virtue -- but there is also moral virtue: unlike the animals, man knows good and evil.
-Pleasure may or may not be a natural virtue (excellence) -- but it is not a moral virtue; or is it this way: {piety, courage, justness, self-control, pleasure} and {impiety, cowardice, injustice, licentiousness, pain}?
-If we are asking for the specific excellence that is proper and unique to man, then the answer is rational moral virtue (Synonyms for 'rational' are 'reasoned' and 'wise').
+Going forward step by step Socrates asks what the good is for man?
+Is it life in accordance with the specific excellence ("virtue") that is proper and unique to the nature of man?
+Then what is that excellence?
+Is it seeking pleasure and fleeing from pain?
+That is the way many animals appear to seek to live.
+But if that way is proper to man, a reasoning being, wisdom is needed -- i.e. distinguishing what you know from what you don't know, and not imagining that you know what you don't know -- if man is to know the most pleasure and the least pain.
+This is discussed in Plato's Protagoras: "Is knowledge of pleasure and pain what virtue is (for many say that pleasure is the only good for man and pain the only evil?"

 The URL of this Web page: